Online Safety and Privacy With A VPN

 Different kind of purposes

 As we mentioned above, outside of general safety and privacy, VPNs have several other uses.
-For example, also business activities have all the interest in keeping their data safe.
+For example, also business activities have all an interest in keeping their data safe.
 For this reason, many companies are using VPNs to safely connect their employees to the main server where the information will always be kept private.
 It’s a kind of need which has grown especially strong these days since remote working is gaining increased importance.
 From this point of view, VPNs can connect workers to a company’s private software, which might include email or scheduling apps.
-A company VPN will require a specific authorisation – information only given out to employees.
-Once an employee is authorised, they can connect to the company server and, just like a personal VPN, data is encrypted so that all company information is safe.
+A company VPN will require a specific authorization – information only given out to employees.
+Once an employee is authorized, they can connect to the company server and, just like a personal VPN, data is encrypted so that all company information is safe.

-Since VPNs hide your location, you may also be able to get through blocks on streaming and social network services while you are travelling.
-It depends on the provider, but if yours has external servers, you can use them to access – for example – the Netflix catalogue and watch the series you like wherever you are (or any other content which is blocked in the country you are visiting).
+Since VPNs hide your location, you may also be able to get through blocks on streaming and social network services while you are traveling.
+It depends on the provider, but if yours has external servers, you can use them to access – for example – the Netflix catalog and watch the series you like wherever you are (or any other content which is blocked in the country you are visiting).
 This basically means that you can continue to use your home country’s streaming services that you’re familiar with, in any part of the world.